 Vision and Learning are closely related, with over 80% of all information a child takes in when learning coming through vision.
 It is the single most important sense we have, yet it is frequently overlooked when considering a child with learning difficulties!

-Behavioural Optometrists recognise that the eyes are an obvious place to start when investigating the reasons why a child is struggling at school.
+Behavioural Optometrists recognise that the eyes are an obvious place to start when investigating the reasons why a child is struggling at school.?
 The issue is not whether a child can see the print or whether their muscles are working, the issue is how they take in, process and understand the letters and words they are looking at, and also how they concentrate on the stress of a task, whether at home or in the classroom.
 Vision development is a key part of learning, and an eye exam is needed to assess this.

 Vision and Learning is more Than 20/20

-There is far more to vision and learning than just being able to see!
-I see perfectly well and have a University education, yet when I visit a Chinese city, despite a reasonable intelligence and good eyes, I cannot understand the signs!
-I can’t even try and pronounce them, yet I see them!
+There is far more to vision and learning than just being able to see!?
+I see perfectly well and have a University education, yet when I visit a Chinese city, despite a reasonable intelligence and good eyes, I cannot understand the signs!?
+I can?t even try and pronounce them, yet I see them!?
 Clearly there is more to learning and reading than simply seeing!

-A True Test of Your Child’s Vision and Learning
+What is a True Test of Your Child’s Vision and Learning

-My aim is to examine HOW the child learns, whether they strain their eyes or feel stressed and how they use the vision skills that are essential for learning.
+My aim is to examine HOW the child learns, whether they strain their eyes or feel stressed and how they use the vision skills that are essential for learning.?
 Most kids develop these during grade school, but children with learning problems often fail to develop or under develop these basic skills.

-But here’s the good news… We cannot only test for these problems, but we can also care for your son or daughter and treat them very effectively using a combination of special lenses and targeted eye exercises (vision therapy).
+But here?s the good news?
+We cannot only test for these problems, but we can also care for your son or daughter and treat them very effectively using a combination of special lenses and targeted eye exercises (vision therapy).?
 We can improve the basic building blocks of vision and learning, no matter how badly your child is performing, and we can help them reach their full potential in the classroom.

-At Eye CU I believe that I can have a significant impact on a child’s learning ability by performing the right eye tests on your child and by using the right glasses or therapy to help them.
-This will not only begin to combat their reading disability, but also help relax their eyesight and improve family and home life as well!
+At Eye CU I believe that I can have a significant impact on a child?s learning ability by performing the right eye tests on your child and by using the right glasses or therapy to help them.
+This will not only begin to combat their reading disability but also help relax their eyesight and improve family and home life as well!?
 Stressed kids are frustrated kids, and they can take it out on parents and other family members at times.

 The Eye CU Difference